Skip to main content

 Specify:

-• <access_key> — field value Access key from S3 key;
+• <access_key> — the value of the Access key field from the S3 key;

-• <secret_key> — field value Secret key from S3 key;
+• <secret_key> — the value of the Secret key field from the S3 key;

-• <s3_domain> — S3 API domain depending on the pool in which the bucket is located;
+• <s3_domain> — the S3 API domain depending on the pool where the bucket is located;

-• <path_to_object> — path to the object in the baket;
+• <path_to_object> — the path to the object in the bucket;

-• <time> — link validity time in seconds.
+• <time> — the link duration in seconds.

 import boto3